tobybatch/kimai2/docs/runtime-args.md

 Start up values:

-If set then these values will try and create a new admin user.
+If set, then these values will be used to create a new admin user (if not yet existing).

 ```bash
 ADMINPASS=